Find Affordable College Courses

 Brooklyn, NY

-Brooklyn College did quite well in this year’s ranking of the best places for journalism students to get a bachelor’s degree.
-It came in at #9 on the list.
+With a ranking of #9, Brooklyn College did quite well on this year’s best value schools for journalism students working on their bachelor’s degree.
 Brooklyn College is a large public school located in the city of Brooklyn.

-The average tuition and fees for an out-of-state undergraduate student at Brooklyn College are $15,390 a year.
+Out-of-state tuition fees for undergraduate students at Brooklyn College are $15,390 per year.
 The average amount in student loans that journalism majors at Brooklyn College take out while working on their Bachelor's Degree is $15,187.

 #10